Prostitution in Oceania: Marshall Islands

 Prostitution in the Marshall Islands is illegal following the Prostitution Prohibition Act of 2001.
 This includes the buying and selling of sex, and also third party involvement Victims of trafficking are protected under law.

 Chinese prostitutes usually fly from China to the Marshall Islands via Fiji and Kiribati.
 Seamen from Japan, South Korea and Taiwan are the most frequent visitors to the Chinese prostitutes.

 Prostitution normally takes place on Japanese, South Korean or Taiwanese fishing boats moored in the lagoons.
 There are some Chinese prostitutes in the country who charge more than the local prostitutes.
 Because of the higher price their customers tend to be the officers on the fishing boats.
 In 2016 it was estimated there were 250 prostitutes on Majuro Atoll.

 The Republic of the Marshall Islands (RMI) is a source and destination country for RMI women and children and a destination for women from East Asia subjected to sex trafficking.
 RMI girls are recruited by foreign business owners and are subjected to sex trafficking with crew members of foreign fishing and transshipping vessels that dock in Majuro.

 Nauru

 Prostitution in Nauru is legal, but brothels are prohibited by article 231 of the Criminal Code.

-In 2015 there were reports of prostitution amongst the asylum seekers in the Australian run Nauru Regional Processing Centre.
+In 2015 it was reported that security guards in the Australian run Nauru Regional Processing Centre had allegedly circulated videos of themselves having sex with asylum seekers in exchange for money and cannabis.
+Charlotte Wilson, a Save the Children case manager, said "I was told that because prostitution is legal on Nauru that no action was being taken against the staff members involved."
+Relatedly, a review into sexual abuse in the detention centre found that there were many reported and unreported alleged sexual assaults and rapes of detainees, some of which were minors.